Oasis-NEU/f25-group-5/README.md

 🧑‍💼 DELEGATE TASKS

 - gmail context + gmail event parser
   - provide context to the chat bot by parsing gmail via google's gmail api ( we could also use outlook api) to find intresting events to sugest the user to attend.
+  - start with detecting gmail first, then try detecting internet/links/scripts via gemini api?
 - canvas context
   - provide context to the chat bot by giving assigment due dates via the instructure canvas API
 - google calender context